Ganix0911/portfolio/README.md

 ### *Where Craft Meets Vision.
 Where Design Becomes Experience.*

-Pegasus is more than a portfolio --- it is a **showcase of mastery**, a cinematic walkthrough of services spanning **development, filmmaking, design, and digital craftsmanship**.\
+Pegasus is more than a portfolio.
+It is a **showcase of mastery**, a cinematic walkthrough of services spanning **development, filmmaking, design, and digital craftsmanship**.\
 Built with elegance, engineered with precision, and wrapped in an